alilajevardi/Grocery-Retail-Perdiction/README.md

 # Grocery-Retail-Perdiction

 # Introduction
-The aim is to build a model that accurately forecasts product sales.
+The aim of project is to build a model that accurately forecasts product sales.
 The model ensures there are just enough products in store at the right time.

 ## Data specifications:
 ### Item dataset: